databio/pypiper/doc/source/index.rst

 Welcome
 ^^^^^^^^

 Making robust pipelines just got easier.
 Pypiper helps you take your current pipeline and make it better with minimal effort on your part.

-Pypiper is a lightweight python toolkit for gluing together restartable, robust command line pipelines.
-With Pypiper, simplicity is paramount.
-A new user can start building pipelines using Pypiper in under 15 minutes.
-Learning all the :doc:`features and  benefits <features>` of Pypiper takes just an hour or two.
-At the same time, Pypiper provides immediate and significant advantages over a simple shell script.

-To get started, proceed with the :doc:`Introduction <intro>` or use the table of contents below to navigate the docs.
-When you have a feel for what Pypiper is, the best way to learn is by looking at the :doc:`Tutorials <tutorials>`.
-That should get you started building your first pipeline.
-But before you get too deep, make sure you get the most out Pypiper by checking out the :doc:`Advanced Functions <advanced>` and :doc:`Best Practices <best-practices>` for building pipelines.
+Pypiper is a lightweight python toolkit that helps you write slick pipelines in python.
+You'll be running in minutes.
+Interested?
+Proceed to the :doc:`Introduction <intro>` or jump straight to the :doc:`Tutorials <tutorials>`.

 Links
 ^^^^^^^^